mjhouse/warfare-rs/README.md

 * Most unit attributes (veteran status, accuracy etc.) are aggregations of included soldier attributes
 * Units can be re-structured and individual soldiers can be re-assigned

-There may be more.
+I'll expand this list as I go along.

 ## Implemented Features

 * Basic hex map generation up to 1000x1000
 * Generation for the following attributes:
+    * Biome
+    * Soil type
     * Elevation
+    * Temperature
+    * Fertility
+    * Rockiness
     * Moisture
-    * Temperature
 * Overlays for viewing attributes (elevation heatmap etc.)
 * Simple UI for modifying attributes at runtime
+* Units can be created and placed
+* Created units have simulated soldiers
+* Basic LAN networking
+* Simple chat application

 ## Goals

 The goal here is total battlefield simulation.
-Everything from the rockiness of the soil to cloud cover should have *some* impact, no matter how small, and everything should interact with everything else.
+Everything from the rockiness of the soil to cloud cover should have *some* impact (no matter how small) and everything should interact with everything else.
 Below, I've broken the gameplay down into a few large categories to make it easier to discuss.

 (*from here on, present tense is used even if the feature hasn't been implemented because I don't want to have to incrementally update these sections as features are added to the game*)

 ### Terrain and Environment

 Terrain is made up of a grid of hexagonal tiles.
 Each tile is considered to be roughly 0.25 by 0.21 miles (0.0406 sq/mi) and has the following attributes: